jefffriesen/neutrino-electron-reference/README.md

 See [neutrino-react-reference](https://github.com/jefffriesen/neutrino-react-reference) for a lot more documentation.
 Any changes to that repo will be pulled into this one.

 #### Work in progress
 This is not yet working.
 I get unintelligible errors after building.
-I probably need to set compilation different.
-I tried `"devtool": "source-map"` but that didn't help.
-Neutrino.js is in an awkward phase between version 4 and 5.
-Docs are in 4 but a lot of fixes in master are on 5.
+I think it's because I call `neutrino build && electron .` which builds a production build and points Electron it is.
+So no source maps.
+I need to create a dev build with neutrino and point Electron to it during development.

 PRs very welcome.